ptorrsmith/sup/README.md

 If the shelters, kitchens etc are using the easy-update feature of our app, they can quickly hit the big '+' and '-' buttons to instantly update their status on the map.

-And our app aims to work offline for when you go out of public wi-fi range so you can still find your way there.
+And our app aims to work offline for when you go out of public wi-fi range so you can still find your way there, and it minimizes data usage when online.